Null0x47/defender-schemas-to-kustainer/README.md

 ```

 ## Start kustainer
-You can use docker compose to start a persistent Kustainer instances.
+You can use docker compose to start a persistent Kustainer instance.
 The persistent data will be mapped to the *kustodata* directory in the root of this project:

 ```bash
 $ docker compose up -d